 In the 1980’s, Haiti had 25% of its forests, allowing hillsides to withstand heavy rain.
 1987’s category 3 Hurricane Emily passed across this tiny island nation without loss of life; forested mountains were the reason.
 In direct contrast, by 2004, less than 4% of Haiti’s forests remained.
 In that year, tropical storm Jeanne (note – it’s not even a hurricane) crossed the western Artibonite causing flooding which killed 1,870, injured 2,620, and displaced 300,000.

 Now add in this: it doesn’t even take a tropical storm to devastate Haiti.
-Earlier that same year, three days of heavy rains from a tropical disturbance dumped more than 18 inches of rain in the mountains, triggering floods, killing over 2,600 and causing massive misery.
-Consider longer-term effects like cholera, malnutrition (no more crops or livestock), and homelessness, torrential rain will keep Haiti in extreme poverty unless a radical environmental change takes place.
+Earlier that same year, three days of heavy rains from a tropical disturbance dumped more than 18 inches of rain in the mountains, triggering floods, killing over 2,600, and causing massive misery.
+Consider longer-term effects like cholera, malnutrition (no more crops or livestock), and homelessness– torrential rain will keep Haiti in extreme poverty unless a radical environmental change takes place.

 Education and poverty eradication are critical to keeping Haiti’s environment green as is a desperate need for alternative fuel / the prevention of charcoal making and the prevention of building on flood plains.

 Income-providing reforestation also helps Haiti to become self-sustaining and will help farmers re-gain a reputation for world-class coffee and cacao on international markets.
 Everybody wins — even relief agencies.
+Join us, drink Haitian coffee, then donate a buck or two.
+We’ll plant a tree & save a mountain.